nazarsosyak/adav-group/README.md

 Markets don’t collapse all at once.
 They spread.

 A sudden price shock rarely stays local.
-It travels through correlations, sector linkages, and hidden dependencies — infecting stocks that were never directly exposed to the original event.
+It travels through correlations, sector linkages, and hidden dependencies, infecting stocks that were never directly exposed to the original event.

 This project treats financial markets as a **living system**, where shocks behave like pathogens and risk propagates through a complex network.